dock108/bet-grades-dashboard/README.md

 # Grade Dashboard

-A Flask web application for tracking and analyzing betting opportunities with a focus on expected value (EV) and Bayesian confidence scoring.
+A Flask web application for tracking and analyzing betting opportunities with a focus on expected value (EV) and trend analysis.

 ## Features

 - Dashboard for viewing active betting opportunities
 - Comprehensive grading system (A-F) for betting opportunities
-- Initial bet details tracking for EV change analysis
+- Initial bet details tracking for historical analysis and trend indicators
-- Bayesian confidence scoring with time-aware adjustments
 - Time-to-event color coding:
-  - Red: <1h ("Now-ish")
+  - Red: 0-3 hours
-  - Orange: 1-3h ("Soon")
-  - Yellow: 3-6h ("Later")
+  - Yellow: 3-6 hours
+  - Purple: 6-12 hours
-  - Blue: 6-12h ("Tonight")
+  - Blue: 12+ hours
-  - Green: >12h ("Tomorrow+")
 - Sportsbook distribution tracking
-- Rankings page for prioritized betting opportunities
+- Trend indicators showing changes in odds and EV
 - Explainer page with detailed information about the grading system
 - Parlay calculator for multi-leg bets